-However, keep in mind that this is not a good idea if you have a poor credit score or if you’re only eligible for high-interest installment loans.
+However, keep in mind that this is not a good idea if you have a poor credit score or if you’re only eligible for high-interest personal loans no credit check.
 Thankfully, you can easily price this out by looking at the terms of individual installment loans.

 Disadvantages of Installment Loans

 One of the largest disadvantages of installment loans, when compared to revolving credit, is that they have a fixed amount.
 While you can increase the limit of a credit card or line of credit, installment loans are a lump sum payment.
 You won’t be able to get another installment loan from the same lender until you pay your first loan off.

 Further, while you may be able to get an installment loan even if you have a low credit score, it’s important to note that the terms of your loan depend on your score.
 Having a low credit score means that you may not be able to access as large of an amount of money as you may want.
 Additionally, having a low credit score means that installment loans can come with high-interest rates.

 Some lenders will also charge origination fees like with a payday loan no credit check.
 These are fees charged as soon as you receive the funds.
 An origination fee of 5 percent means that if your loan is for $1,000, you will only receive $950 as the lender charges you for the other $50.

 You should also be wary of alternative lenders offering installment loans.
 Often, these lenders, who are not banks, will have stiffer penalties for missing a payment.
 Some lenders will offer grace periods, which can help your loan from moving to collections or legal action if you have a bad month.